eikek/docspell/modules/microsite/docs/doc/notifydueitems.md

 # {{page.title}}

-Each user that provides valid email (smtp) settings, can be notified by docspell about due items.
+A user that provides valid email (smtp) settings, can be notified by docspell about due items.
 You will then receive an e-mail containing a list of items, sorted by their due date.

 You need first define smtp settings, please see [this page](mailitem#e-mail-settings).